5 Communication Habits to Fuel Team Productivity

 Whether you’re leading a big conference call or having a one-on-one conversation, when you need follow-up action, recapping is important.
 Discuss the issues at hand, then invite any questions so your team or audience knows they can feel safe asking for clarification, says communication expert Cheri Torres, co-author of Conversations Worth Having: Using Appreciative Inquiry to Fuel Productive and Meaningful Engagement.
 “Sometimes, people need more detail or a broader context,” she adds.

-As your team embarks on the tasks necessary to fulfill your expectations, Miller says it’s crucial to establish check-in points.
+Next, as your team embarks on the tasks necessary to fulfill your expectations, Miller says it’s crucial to establish check-in points.
 This gives your team members an opportunity to ask for additional clarification, address questions that arise, and report progress.
 This practice also gives you an opportunity to provide additional feedback and ensure your directives weren’t misunderstood.

-Productivity-enhancing communication is a work in progress.
+In conclusion, productivity-enhancing communication is a work in progress.
 Be an active observer of your own communication style, adapting and adopting what works best for your team.